Reading Bills Without the Fear: Lesson One

 Bills usually come with nice-sounding titles and positive talking points.
 But those promises don’t tell the full story.
 Many bills subtly expand government power, add new spending or taxes, place new restrictions on citizens, or hand authority to unelected officials.

 That is why these lessons teach you to read from a concerned perspective.
-We examine the words carefully because they can become permanent law that affects your rights, your wallet, and your liberty.
-We read to spot the problems before they become law.
+Examine the words carefully because when they become permanent law, they affect your rights, wallet, and liberty.

-The first words to find tell you what the bill is doing to the law.
+Look for the words that tell you what the bill is doing to the law.

 Most bills do one of three things:

-Repeal a law — The bill removes a section from the books.
-We love seeing these.
+• Repeal a law — We love seeing these.

 Begin to Mark the Words